mattgriffindev/ci_msp4_v1/README.md

 **Content**

-All content was written or adapted by the developer with the exception of the product descriptions, which were sourced from Stone the Crows (https://www.stonethecrowsretail.co.uk/) and Liberty London (https://www.libertylondon.com/).
+All content was written or adapted by the developer with the exception of the product descriptions, images, and policy text, which were sourced from Stone the Crows (https://www.stonethecrowsretail.co.uk/).

 **Media**